Last Updated: March 28, 2026

 Condition breeders with two to three weeks of heavy feeding on live and frozen foods.
 The male establishes a territory that overlaps with multiple female territories and courts each female individually.
 When ready, each female spawns independently in her chosen cave, depositing up to 100 eggs on the ceiling.
 The male moves between females’ territories, fertilizing eggs and patrolling his domain.

 After spawning, each female takes charge of guarding her own clutch.
-In this haremic arrangement, the male typically helps defend the overall territory while the females focus on their individual broods.
-Both sexes can become aggressive toward non-breeding tank mates during this period.
+In this haremic arrangement, the male helps defend the overall territory while the females focus on their individual broods.
+Both sexes becomes aggressive toward non-breeding tank mates during this period.

 Egg & Fry Care